ebabel-eu/ebabel-home/README.md

 - setup Jenkins
 - look into ["tree shaking"](https://medium.com/modus-create-front-end-development/webpack-2-tree-shaking-configuration-9f1de90f3233#.ceyvzb1bl) to make the webpack bundle smaller
 - webpack is adding a Hash at every build (see console).
 Can I use this for cache busting purposes?
 - I'm using the Promise object to async build the projects.
 This requires a polyfill for IE <= 11 and Android < 4.4.4.
+See https://github.com/stefanpenner/es6-promise